pikesley/st7789v2-micropython/README.md

 ## The font

-If you know me, you might know that I'm [marginally obsessed](https://sam.pikesley.org/talks/#vandalising-your-github-commit-history-emf-2014) with the [Sinclair Spectrum character set](https://sam.pikesley.org/projects/1982/), so obviously that was my choice for rendering here.
+If you know me, you might know that I'm [moderately obsessed](https://sam.pikesley.org/talks/#vandalising-your-github-commit-history-emf-2014) with the [Sinclair Spectrum character set](https://sam.pikesley.org/projects/1982/), so obviously that was my choice for rendering here.
 The whole thing fits into [a set of lists of lists of bytes](https://github.com/pikesley/st7789v2-micropython/blob/docs/st7789v2/conf/font.json), and with [a little manipulation it's easy to scale it up](https://github.com/pikesley/st7789v2-micropython/blob/docs/st7789v2/tests/test_font_tools.py#L25-L54).

 ## Run-Length Encoding